AcademySoftwareFoundation/openexr/website/install.rst

 * ``OPENEXR_DEFLATE_REPO`` and ``OPENEXR_DEFLATE_TAG``

-  The github Imath repo to auto-fetch if an installed library cannot be found, and the tag to sync it to.
+  The GitHub ``libdeflate`` repo to auto-fetch if an installed library cannot be found, and the tag to sync it to.
 The default repo is ``https://github.com/ebiggers/libdeflate.git`` and the tag is ``v1.18``.
 The internal build is configured as a CMake subproject.